-73.1.1 Period of entitlement for secondary school student boarding at a boarding school, or at a hostel that is a signatory to the Standard Hostels Agreement.
+73.1.1 Period of entitlement for secondary school student boarding at a boarding school, or at a hostel that is a signatory to the Standard Hostels Agreement or Bilateral Management Agreement.

 Payments of Living Allowance are being made on an instalment basis to a school or hostel under the provisions set out in 71.5.1.